-The first live session will take place on Wednesday 28 September at 7pm CET.
-All subsequent sessions will take place on a weekly basis via Zoom on Wednesdays at 19:00 CET.
+The first live session will take place on Wednesday, March 8th at 19:00 CET.
+Subsequent live sessions will continue to take place on a weekly basis via Zoom on Wednesdays at 19:00 CET.

 This course offers a solid UX foundation and hands-on experience through a series of practical weekly assignments in two projects based on real-world scenarios.
 Learn research, rapid ideation, prototyping and testing, both on paper and with digital tools, and you will learn how to apply skills working solo and collaborating in remote teams.

 This part-time course is held online over 12 weeks.
 It consists of classes, practical work and live evening sessions and can be attended while working a full-time job.

 If you're a young professional with one to five years of experience in design or related fields such as marketing, product management or entrepreneurship - this course is for you.

 If you're either self-taught and wish to discover tools and techniques, or are just starting out in UX and want to land your first job or internship as a UX designer - this course is for you.